 Students, regardless of whether they are majors or minors, must audition for placement and registration in Individual Performance Studies.
 Because the Department of Music believes students, whether enrolled at Mount Holyoke or another Five College institution, should have a thorough knowledge of the rudiments of music, registration will be contingent on concurrent enrollment in, successful completion of, or exemption from Music 100.
 See Course Materials for Basic Theory Skills.
-The Music 100 Exemption Exam is given at the beginning of each semester.
+The Music 100 Exemption Exam is given at the beginning of each semester and during advising weeks.

 Students enrolled in 200-level performance studies are required to participate in a public performance during that semester.
 Unless a student has a significant solo performance in another concert, students generally perform at one of the multiple shared student recitals that are scheduled at the end of each semester.
 Students enrolled in 100-level performance studies may also choose to perform at the discretion of the instructor and as space allows.
 In order to request a spot on a recital, students must consult with their performance instructor and fill out this online form.

 No fees are charged for declared music majors and minors who have declared by the 10th day of the semester.
 You may declare the music major or minor after successful completion of either the course Music 100 or the course Music 131.